AlecDiramerian/bhof.github.io/README.md

 If you want to request a quote/candid to be removed, scroll down to the "Contact" section<br>
 # Credits
 I've lost track of quote and candid credits, so I'm just gonna... not have them... yeah.<br>
+You can just see who said the quote on the page.
+Anonymous is uhhhh a guy you don't know <br>

 Christian S. - Allowing me to yoink quotes off his quote board<br>
 Noah N. - Coding contributer<br>